Breerop/alx-system_engineering-devops/0x02-shell_redirections/README.md

-"this is the readme file for shell redirection
+this file is for readmee